reubenharry/physics/docs/index.md

 Mostly, but it is opinionated.
 A good example are the notes on [statistical physics](physics/statisticalphysics.md), which are presented from the perspective of Bayesian probability, information theory and geometry.
 Here the difference to the standard language is [laid out in a table](physics/statisticalphysics.md##terminology-physics-vs-probability).

 When it is possible to make connections between different fields that simplify ideas or reduce the need to repeat material, I do.
+For example, I present a number of related theorems (Green's, Stokes', divergence, even the fundamental theorem of calculus) as a special case of Stokes' general theorem.

+Relatedly, I tried very hard to avoid ideas or equations that aren't clearly motivated.
+Everything mathematical derivation should be part of a story, and follow from some simple ideas.
+As an example, see the notes on complex analysis, where the Cauchy-Riemann equations are motivated, rather than postulated.
+Similarly for introducing matrix multiplication as a consequence of the composition of linear transforms.

 #### What order should these notes be read in?